Movies & TV

 Planet Earth, Making a Murderer, and the documentaries that changed how we see the world.

 Netflix's Tiger King was watched by 64 million households in its first month — making it the most-watched documentary series in streaming history during the COVID-19 lockdown.
-Documentaries have never been more powerful or more popular, from BBC nature epics to true crime investigations that reopen court cases.
+This quiz covers the greatest non-fiction films ever made.

 How It Works